 - Maintain continuity and visibility as patients move across care settings

-We also launched the first Transportation Network Company (TNC) embedded SMART on FHIR app inside Epic, with Lyft as our inaugural partner—bringing consumer mobility into enterprise clinical workflows in a secure, compliant, and operationally scalable way.
+We also launched Lyft's embedded Smart on FHIR App, the first Transportation Network Company (TNC) embedded inside Epic, bringing consumer mobility into enterprise clinical workflows in a secure, compliant, and operationally scalable way.
 A couple of examples of why this is important:

 - Emergency departments can get patients home within minutes using Lyft, reducing lengthy wait times.